Kshithi7/ar-dc-motor/README.md

 An interactive, browser-based 3D simulation of a DC motor — built to make electromagnetic induction *visible*: the field, the current-carrying coil, the commutator switching, and the resulting force and rotation.
 Runs on desktop as a full 3D explorable model, and on mobile as a real **Augmented Reality** experience via WebXR — no app install required.

+INCASE YOU ARE CURIOUS HOW I BUILT THIS PROJECT, CHECK HERE ()

 **🔗 Demo:** [Working in Laptop](https://github.com/user-attachments/assets/1b09377f-ce7a-4975-ae87-72dd38b9867e) [Working in Mobile](https://github.com/user-attachments/assets/dece3440-1bd5-4cc6-8bff-9f478a97b4df)